 Salmon with Lemon Butter Sauce

-3. Place your skillet over high heat.
-We don’t want to slow cook our salmon because we want it to cook quickly which results in it retaining it’s juiciness.
-Fish cooks quickly anyway so it’s totally unnecessary to slow cook this.
-DRY SALMON IS THE WORST!!!
+3. Now you’re going to move over to the stove and place your skillet over high heat.
+We don’t want to slow cook our salmon!
+Cooking it quickly helps to retains it juiciness.
+Slow cooking the salmon will dry it out and fish cooks rather quickly anyway so it’s totally unnecessary to slow cook this.

-6. Once the salmon is done sit it aside.
+6. Once the salmon is done, sit it aside on a paper toweled plate to drain the excess oil.
 Rinse the remnants from out the skillet and place the skillet over Medium heat this time.

-7. Add your lemon juice, your parsley flakes, minced garlic, and butter.
-Let that simmer for about 40 seconds to 1 minute.
-Make sure the butter is nearly frozen you don’t want it to be room temperature.
+7. Add your lemon juice, parsley flakes, minced garlic, and butter to the skillet.
+Let it all simmer for about 40 seconds to 1 minute.
+Make sure the butter is nearly frozen when you add it to the skillet.
 I like it frozen because it melts slower leaving you with a thicker sauce texture.
 After about 40 seconds to 1 minute cut the fire off.
-The heat from the skillet will melt the butter.
-Just stir the butter around the skillet until its fully melted.
-Then pour over salmon fillets.
+The heat from the skillet will finish melting the butter.
+Just stir the butter around the skillet until its fully melted, then pour the lemon butter sauce over the salmon fillets.
 Enjoy!
-I know I did.
+I know I did!